 (b) third party incidents occurring off HS1 including fires and gas leaks originating off HS1.

-Infrastructure Manager caused delays/cancellations – Performance Payments by Infrastructure Manager (HS1 Ltd Performance Sum)
+Infrastructure Manager caused delays/cancellations – Performance Payments by Infrastructure Manager

 The Infrastructure Manager will make payments to a TOC in the event that the Infrastructure Manager attributed delays/cancellations (excluding TOC-on-TOC delays/cancellations) experienced by the TOC exceeds (i.e. is worse than) a defined threshold ("Poor Performance Threshold").
 In accordance with the Rail Regulations 2016, such incidents may be: